Lightweight Face Oils for Natural Glow

 When should I apply face oil in my routine?

 Apply face oil as your last skincare step at night, after serums but before or mixed into moisturizer.
-Oil creates a barrier, so anything applied after may not penetrate as effectively.
+Oil creates a barrier, so anything applied after may not absorb as well.

-In the morning, use sparingly—1-2 drops mixed into moisturizer—or skip entirely if you wear SPF (oils can interfere with sunscreen adhesion).
-Let each layer absorb before adding the next.
+In the morning, use sparingly — 1-2 drops mixed into moisturizer — or skip if you wear SPF (oils can interfere with sunscreen).
+Always apply to damp skin for better absorption.

-The top lightweight face oils for glow include rosehip oil (high in vitamins A and C for radiance), squalane (closest to skin's natural sebum, absorbs instantly), jojoba (balances all skin types), and turmeric-infused oils (anti-inflammatory glow).
+The top lightweight face oils for glow include rosehip oil (high in vitamins A and C for radiance), squalane (closest to skin's natural oils, absorbs instantly), jojoba (balances all skin types), and turmeric-infused oils (soothing glow benefits).

 How many drops of face oil should I use?

-More isn't better—excess oil sits on skin and can cause congestion.
+More is not better — excess oil sits on skin and can cause buildup.
 Your skin should absorb the oil within 60-90 seconds.
-If it's still greasy after 2 minutes, you've used too much.

-Adjust based on how quickly your skin absorbs.
-Seasonal changes may require adjustment—more in winter, less in humid summer.
+Seasonal changes may require adjustment — more in winter, less in humid summer.

 Will face oil make me break out?

-Not if you choose non-comedogenic oils.
-Avoid coconut oil, cocoa butter, and wheat germ oil—these are highly comedogenic (pore-clogging).
+Not if you choose oils with low pore-clogging ratings.
+Avoid coconut oil, cocoa butter, and wheat germ oil — these are highly pore-clogging.
 Safe options include squalane, rosehip, jojoba, grapeseed, and hemp seed.

 Patch test first on your jawline for a few days.
-Introduce slowly—use 2-3 times weekly before committing to daily application.
+Introduce slowly — use 2-3 times weekly before committing to daily use.

-If you break out, it's likely the wrong oil type for your skin, too much product, or you need to ensure you're cleansing properly before application.
+If you break out, it is likely the wrong oil type, too much product, or you need to ensure you are cleansing properly before applying.

 Can I use face oil with retinol or vitamin C?

-For vitamin C, apply the serum first, wait 5-10 minutes for full absorption, then apply face oil.
-Some oils (like rosehip) contain natural vitamin C and enhance brightening effects.
+For vitamin C, apply the serum first, wait 5-10 minutes, then apply face oil.
+Some oils (like rosehip) contain natural vitamin C and boost brightening effects.

-Don't mix directly in your palm—layer products instead for best results.
+Do not mix directly in your palm — layer products instead.
 Turmeric pairs well with both vitamin C and retinol.

-Serums are water-based formulas packed with active ingredients (vitamin C, niacinamide, hyaluronic acid) designed to penetrate skin and treat specific concerns.
+Serums are water-based formulas packed with active ingredients (vitamin C, niacinamide, hyaluronic acid) designed to absorb into skin and treat specific concerns.
 Oils are lipid-based and primarily hydrate, nourish, and seal the skin barrier.

 Serums treat (brightening, anti-aging, acne).
-Oils protect and enhance glow.
-They serve different functions and work best together—serum first, then oil.
+Oils protect and add glow.
+They serve different functions and work best together — serum first, then oil.

-Some products blur the line (oil-serums, oil-in-water formulas), but traditional oils don't replace serums—they complement them.
+Some products blur the line (oil-serums, oil-in-water formulas), but traditional oils do not replace serums — they complement them.

 Research & References

-- Journal of Cosmetic Dermatology (2020): Study found linoleic acid-rich oils improved skin barrier function and reduced transepidermal water loss (TEWL) by 23% over 4 weeks, supporting lightweight oils for all skin types.
+- Journal of Cosmetic Dermatology (2020) — Keen & Hassan — Linoleic acid-rich oils improved skin barrier function and reduced moisture loss over 4 weeks.

-- International Journal of Molecular Sciences (2018): Research demonstrated squalane's ability to enhance skin hydration without comedogenic effects, making it suitable for acne-prone skin.
+- International Journal of Molecular Sciences (2018) — Huang et al. — Squalane enhanced skin hydration without pore-clogging effects, suitable for acne-prone skin.

-- Phytotherapy Research (2019): Curcumin (turmeric) showed significant antioxidant activity that protected against UV-induced oxidative stress—a key factor in skin dullness and aging.
+- Phytotherapy Research (2019) — Vaughn et al. — Curcumin showed significant antioxidant activity protecting against UV-induced oxidative stress linked to skin dullness.

-- Clinical, Cosmetic and Investigational Dermatology (2021): Analysis found rosehip oil's combination of retinoic acid and vitamin C improved skin brightness and texture with regular use.
+- Clinical, Cosmetic and Investigational Dermatology (2021) — Pham et al. — Rosehip oil's combination of retinoic acid and vitamin C improved skin brightness and texture.

-- Journal of Clinical and Aesthetic Dermatology (2019): Study confirmed jojoba oil's sebum-mimicking properties help balance oil production in oily skin types without clogging pores.
+- Journal of Clinical and Aesthetic Dermatology (2019) — Gad et al. — Jojoba oil's properties help balance oil production in oily skin types without clogging pores.

 About AMVital's Approach

-AMVital's Turmeric Face Oil combines the anti-inflammatory, brightening power of curcumin with lightweight carrier oils designed for quick absorption.
-It's formulated to deliver glow without greasiness—ideal for those who want turmeric's benefits without a heavy feel.
+AMVital's turmeric face oil combines the soothing, brightening power of curcumin with lightweight carrier oils designed for quick absorption.
+It delivers glow without greasiness — ideal for those who want turmeric's benefits without a heavy feel.

-Our face oil addresses multiple glow concerns: dullness, uneven tone, inflammation, and barrier support, all in one lightweight formula.
+Our face oil addresses dullness, uneven tone, redness, and barrier support in one lightweight formula.
+View our full skincare routine guide for application order.

 Ready for Radiant Skin?